wavemotion-dave/DracoDS/README.md

 -----------------------
 Because the artifacting on an NTSC CoCo was a bit hit-or miss (that is, from one setup to another it might reverse the Orange/Blue colors), some games took to putting up an artifacting wall of color on the opening screen to allow the user to press RESET so that the color might change... if you see this in any game, just press ENTER (some games might use SPACE) to bypass it.
-DracoDS should always present the standard artifacting color set and always be 'right'.
+DracoDS should present the standard artifacting color set by default but you can swap it on a per-game basis in the Game Settings.

 Disk Support :
 -----------------------
-For the Tandy CoCo emulation, .dsk files are supported in the somewhat popular 160K 35-track and 180K 40-track varieties.
+For the Tandy CoCo emulation, .dsk files are supported in the popular 160K 35-track and 180K 40-track varieties.
 The disks are auto-written back to the
 SD card if the contents change.
 To that end, this is hobby-software and the FAT implementation in libnds is not bullet-proof... so there is always a non-zero chance that the .dsk file could be corrupted.
 This is highly unlikely but if you're concerned, keep a backup and you can also turn off disk writes in the per-game or global configuration (it will still 'write' the disk into memory but will not try to write it back and persist it on the SD card).